 If you have read many of our other posts, or follow us on Facebook and Instagram, you may have heard how often I bring up our family’s enjoyment of playgrounds around the country.

-They are usually free, colorful and inviting, a great way to move our bodies and get our wiggles out, a convenient place to meet other children to play with, and a place that all 6 of us can run around and be a bunch of big kids.
+They are usually free, colorful, and inviting, a great way to move our bodies and get our wiggles out, a convenient place to meet other children to play with, and a place where all 6 of us can run around and be a bunch of big kids.

 Playfront park did not disappoint us on this sunny day.
 There happened to be many other kids at the playground, so off our kids went to find friends for an hour or two.

 I appreciated the clean bathrooms with flush toilets (it’s nice to have a break from port-a-potty’s), shaded picnic tables, and free parking.
 Playfront park was also a short walking distance to Lake Superior’s shoreline and the Bayfront Festival Park.

 Walk Up To Bayfront Festival Park